 Resolving Issues and Appeals

 Even the most solid PTO applications are confronted with issues.
 It happens.
-When it does, the best move is to stay in touch with the authority and work through the problem instead of waiting around.
-Keep track of every email and response along the way.
-Having that paper trail makes it a lot easier to clear up delays and get things moving again.
+When it does, the best move is to stay in close touch with the authority and work through the problem instead of just waiting around for them to call you.
+Keep track of every single email and response along the way.
+Having that detailed paper trail makes it a lot easier to clear up delays and get things moving again—trust me on that one.

 Documenting Correspondences: Date-stamped emails, written responses, phone call summaries.